Loricariichthys labialis

-Loricariichthys labialis is a species of catfish in the family Loricariidae.
-It is a freshwater fish native to South America, where it occurs in the basins of the Paraguay River and the middle Paraná River in Argentina, Brazil, Paraguay, and Uruguay.
+Loricariichthys labialis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the basins of the Paraguay River, the middle Paraná River and the lower Uruguay River, in Argentina, Bolivia, Brazil, Paraguay, and Uruguay.
 It is also known to occur in ponds.
-The species reaches 22 cm in standard length and is believed to be a facultative air-breather.
+This species reaches a maximum standard length of 22 cm and is thought to be a facultative air breather.